PureStorage-OpenConnect/px-gitops/gitscm-server/README.md

 > curl -s "https://raw.githubusercontent.com/kubernetes-sigs/kustomize/master/hack/install_kustomize.sh" | bash

+The above script detects your OS and downloads the appropriate kustomize binary to your current working directory.

 **Kustomize**

 Kustomize traverses a Kubernetes manifest to add, remove or update configuration options without forking.
 It is available both as a standalone binary and as a native feature of kubectl